lielorenstein/Sparkle/README.md

+Parking issues are common throughout the entire world.
+In the United States alone the estimated damages for time wasted finding a parking space is billions of dollars and that is without including gas costs or air pollution.
+Today there are a few solutions to this problem, but they require expensive hardware and therefore cannot be implemented everywhere.
+To solve this problem, we created deep learning models to differentiate between empty and occupied parking spaces, without using a lot of hardware – only one camera is needed.

+Our vision: The owner of the parking lot will receive a picture of the lot where the empty and occupied spots are tagged.
+When someone enters a parking lot they will receive a slip of paper which tells them the optimal open parking space for them.
+Being able to use our model to screen advertisements and messages on to parking spots.

+The team: Liel Orenstein, Naomie Berges, Yael Fishelovich, Dina Pinchuck, Michal Edry, Kayla Nayman, Naama Holzer, and Ruti Samen.

+This Project won second place at hackherit, our college’s entrepreneurship center’s hackathon.

 Sparkle is a parking lot detection system, upload a picture of a parking lot to Sparkle and it will tell you which spaces are empty and which are occupided.
 Sparkle was created with the following tools: Python, Google Colab, Keras , Tenserflow, Torch/PyTorch, Roboflow, Kaggle, and Coco.
 While creating sparkle we developed 3 deep learning / computer vision models with the following algorithms: CNN, R-CNN, and Yolo.